segmentio/segment-docs/connections/sources/catalog/ott/roku/index.md

 2. **source/SegmentAnalytics.brs** - Implementation responsible for making HTTP requests to Segment REST API for identify, track, screen, group or alias.
 Includes handling for batching, error handling.
 Must be used within context of SceneGraph Task node.
 Cannot be used directly within context of SceneGraph UI components.
 3. **components/SegmentAnalyticsTask.brs/xml** - SceneGraph Task node that will be running for the entire lifecycle of the app.
 Responsible for delegating calls to SegmentAnalytics.brs to make requests to Segment REST API.

-The “components” folder contains SceneGraph components and the “source” folder contains BrightScript files.
+The "components" folder contains SceneGraph components and the "source" folder contains BrightScript files.
 The content of each folder must be included in the respective folder of the application.
 Depending on the application folder structure and where the library files are included, SegmentAnalyticsTask.xml might need to be updated to reflect the file paths.

 ### Initializing the library